pub enum Cell {

 synthesis with the corresponding input logic.

-If at any point a value is being kept alive only by a Debug
+If at any point a value is being kept alive only by a Debug cell,

-it will be optimized out and the input to the Debug
+it will be optimized out and the input to the Debug cell will

-be replaced with X
+be replaced with X.

-See also: Name
+See also: Name.

 Implementations§